samsheffield/Narrative_Design/docs/index.md

   - Welcome!
 What to expect this semester

 [Week 2 (09/04)](week2.md):
-  - WInteractive Fiction.
+  - Interactive Fiction.
 Ink basics.